-We know that as a new mother, it’s important to take care of your basic needs.
+We know that as a new parent, it’s important to take care of your basic needs.
 Food.
 Water.
 Sleep.
 Movement.
 Human connection.
 Birth trauma therapy can help you feel more empowered.

 You might be curious about relating to yourself and your partner during this transitional time.
 We have a number of relevant blog posts for new moms, including:

-Begin Healing From Birth Trauma In Scotch Plains, NJ
+Begin Healing From Birth Trauma In Scotch Plains or Branchburg, NJ

 - Connect with Brave Minds Psychological Services today for a free consultation phone call.